SAP-samples/cloud-integration-pipeline-datastore-extension-ui/README.md

 ## Description

 A CAP/SAP Fiori Elements application for managing datastore entries.
-The application uses the [Process Integration Pipeline Extension - Restart via Data Store](https://hub.sap.com/package/processintegrationpipelineextensionrestartviadatastore/overview) package on SAP Cloud Integration.
+The application uses the [Process Integration Pipeline Extension - Restart via Data Store](https://hub.sap.com/package/processintegrationpipelineextensionrestartviadatastore/overview) package.

 This application connects to the HTTP API Integration Flows of the Pipeline Extension package and provides a user-friendly interface to inspect, restart, move, and delete Datastore entries — without requiring direct API calls or an API client like Postman.